exadel-inc/esl/src/modules/esl-media-query/README.md

 ESLMediaRuleList can be parsed from `<default_value> | <ESL Media Rule> | <ESL Media Rule>` string.

 ESLMediaRuleList should be generalized with the result value type and according payload parser.
-- `ESLMediaRuleList.STRING_PARSER` - out of the box string payload parser. (you can use String constructor instead)
+- `ESLMediaRuleList.STRING_PARSER` - out of the box string payload parser (you can use String constructor instead).
 - `ESLMediaRuleList.OBJECT_PARSER` - out of the box object payload parser (uses evaluation).

 Queries Examples: